MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 - There is a low number of internet breakouts and those are always congested.
 - Goal is to complete upgrade in six months.

 So we could include all languages in one on-premises deployment package to reduce impact on the internet breakouts to zero.
 Including 24 languages bumps the package size up to approximately 8 gigabytes.
 As Configuration Manager syncs the full package to each device, regardless of what the device actually needs, this package size causes 400 terabytes of LAN traffic (8 gigabytes to 50,000 devices).
-Not good.

 If we go the other extreme, we could remove all source files and use Configuration Manager to just initiate the install.
 We would rely on the Office CDN to provide just the required source files.
-This will ensure that devices will only download what they actually need, but it all comes from the internet.
-If we assume that each device needs one additional language, we are looking at 50,000 devices requiring approximately 1.7 gigabytes, or 85 terabytes of traffic from the internet.
+This will ensure that devices will only download what they need, but it all comes from the internet.
+If we assume that every device needs one additional language, we are looking at 50,000 devices requiring approximately 1.7 gigabytes, or 85 terabytes of traffic from the internet.
 That’s a great reduction in overall traffic, but it will contribute to internet access congestion.

 We could also break the one, big deployment package up into a core package and individual language packs.
 This will reduce that amount of content being synced unnecessarily, but it increases complexity.
-Targeting the packages to the right devices becomes more complex and we would have to maintain 25 individual deployment packages going forward.
+Targeting each device with the right set of packages is complex and we would have to maintain 25 individual deployment packages going forward.

 The good news is that we don’t have to think in extremes.
 Instead, we can use a feature called “AllowCdnFallback”.
-When enabled, the installation engine is allowed to fall back to Office CDN for each language pack it can’t find in the local (ccmcache) folder.
+When enabled, the installation engine is allowed to fall back to Office CDN for each language pack it can’t find locally in the Ccmcache folder.

-This allows us to substitute required LAN/WAN bandwidth with far lower internet bandwidth.
-A language pack is 250 megabytes on average.
-If we remove just one from the deployment package, this will save the organization above 12 terabytes of LAN/WAN network bandwidth.
-If just one device required the language pack we removed, it will download just 250 megabytes from internet as it will use the locally synced source files from the ccmcache for everything else.
-So we are saving 12 terabyte for the price of one device downloading ~250 megabyte from the internet.
+This allows us to substitute LAN/WAN bandwidth with internet bandwidth.
+If only one device needs a specific language pack, this device will have to download approx. 250 megabyte.
+But it will save 49,999 devices from syncing the source files from Distribution Points (~12.5 terabyte), assuming that we remove this language from the source file set.
 This sounds like a pretty good deal!

 In order to be able to identify which language packs we should exclude, we can generate an overview of how often each language pack is installed in our environment.
 Typically, the distribution is not even and we will have a pretty large number of language packs which are only installed on a hand-full of devices.
 We can then add up the number of all language packs and calculate the share of each one.
 Let’s have a look at some sample data and how many language packs represent 90% or more of all installed language packs: